tristanvangarsse/relational-graph/README.md

 # Relational Graph

-Relational Graph visualizes connections between notes based on shared context and direct links.
+Relational Graph is an Obsidian plugin that visualizes connections between notes based on shared context and direct links.

 ## Features